anhaidgroup/cloudlabeler/README.md

       - Otherwise, you need to launch a new instance.
  </details>

-3. Connect to EC2 instance you just created using [SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).
-You are now in the Command Shell of your EC2 instance.
+5. Now, you need to connect to EC2 instance you just created using [SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) to deploy cloud labler.
+After connection, you are now in the Command Shell of your EC2 instance.

     <details><summary markdown='span'> Don't know how to connect to EC2 instance using SSH? </summary><br />